magoo/forecast/README.md

 forecast
 ```

-The first run will show you output with the pre-existing `.forecasts` directory.
-Take a look at the examples in that folder to get started.
+The first run will create a `.forecasts` directory.
+Take a look at [the examples](https://github.com/magoo/forecast/tree/main/.forecasts) to get started.

 ## Usage

-Show and score all existing forecasts.
+`forecast` will look for a `.forecasts` directory, then show and score all existing `.forecast` files within.
 If `.forecasts` directory does not exist, it will prompt for creation.
-If none exist, it will exit.
+Please note that the `.forecasts` directory is plural, and `.forecast` files are not.
+(I know, this could be better.)

 ```bash
 forecast